CV

 Research Interests

-- Advisor: Dr. Jiachen Liu (University of Michigan)
+- Advisor: Dr. Jiachen Liu (Ann Arbor, MI)

 - Trained a U-Net model for colony boundary segmentation; diagnosed systematic failure modes, then adopted a SAM-based pipeline that achieved reliable automated detection, replacing manual annotation.